-In 2014, I ran again and after a ton of hard work and faithful supporters, I was elected to the Maryland House of Delegates.
-I was assigned to the House Health and Government Committee where I continue to serve today.
-Serving the people of St. Mary’s County these last for years has been an honor and a great responsibility.
-I am committed to represent my constituents to the best of my ability.
-I take seriously the role of a public servant and I will work tirelessly to help Maryland remain a good place to raise our families.
+In 2014, I ran again, and after a ton of hard work from faithful supporters like my wife Kathy, my son Tyler, and my daughter Sarah, I was elected to the Maryland House of Delegates.
+I was assigned to the House Health and Government Committee, where I continue to serve today.
+Serving the people of St. Mary’s County in the General Assembly has been an honor.
+I am committed to representing my constituents to the best of my ability.
+I take the role of a public servant seriously, and I will work tirelessly to help Maryland remain an excellent place to raise our families.

 mail list sign up